Glen Canyon Dam: Colorado River Storage Project

-Beginnings of controversy
+Environmental concerns

 The Echo Park dam would be inside the federally protected Dinosaur National Monument and would submerge 110 mi of scenic canyons – a move that alarmed environmentalists.
 The environmental organization Sierra Club, led by David Brower, was the most vocal opponent of Echo Park Dam, and fought a protracted battle against the Bureau of Reclamation, on the basis that "building the dam would not only destroy a unique wilderness area, but would set a terrible precedent for exploiting resources in America's national parks and monuments".

 The Bureau of Reclamation favored the Echo Park site over Glen Canyon, because its narrow canyons and high elevation (more than 5000 ft, as compared to 3700 ft at Glen Canyon) would lead to less evaporation.
 It said that building Echo Park Dam and a "low" Glen Canyon Dam would save 165 e3acre feet of water per year over a "high" Glen Canyon Dam (which was ultimately the version to be built).
 While studying the figures, Brower discovered that the difference should be no more than 19 e3acre feet.
 Although it is unclear whether the discrepancy was due to a miscalculation or intentional manipulation, Brower said "it would be a great mistake [to rely on the Bureau's figures] when they cannot add, subtract, multiply and divide."

 In the face of public scrutiny, and wishing to avoid more questions about the Colorado River Storage Project as a whole, the Bureau of Reclamation dropped the Echo Park proposal in 1954.
-However, even as construction began on the other the dams, the USBR was faced with more controversy; the "David and Goliath" drama of the Echo Park debate had shifted the American public's perception on big government projects and their environmental consequences.
+Even as construction began on the other dams, the drama of the Echo Park debate had shifted the American public's perception on big government projects and their environmental consequences.
 Echo Park was considered a victory for the American environmental movement, but it only happened in exchange for a dam upstream at Flaming Gorge, and increasing the size of the proposed dam at Glen Canyon to replace the storage that would have been provided by Echo Park.
 A common misconception is that the environmentalists were given a choice between damming Echo Park and damming Glen Canyon, but the USBR "had always planned to build a dam at Glen Canyon, regardless of the outcome of the Echo Park debate".

 Floyd Dominy, commissioner of the Bureau of Reclamation, was a vital figure in pushing the project through Congress and convincing politicians to take a pro-dam stance, and to assuage rising public concerns.
 Dominy realized that the USBR had considerable political clout in Western states, due to the economic contributions of its water projects.
 Reisner wrote that "Dominy cultivated Congress as if he were tending prize-winning orchids ...
 If some Senator was causing him trouble, money for his project could disappear mighty fast."
 With the necessary political support secured, the Colorado River Storage Project was authorized in April 1956, and groundbreaking of Glen Canyon Dam began in October of the same year.